contentcowboys/Pong/README.md

         $ composer install

+3. Install hgrunt dependencies

+        $ npm install

-3. Configure settings in the cofig files, located in the 'app/config/' folder
+4. Configure settings in the cofig files, located in the 'app/config/' folder

 ## Routing